0vErL0rDG/Basic_Text_Based_RPG_Game/README.md

 ## Learning Journey
 - First major project in C language
-- Focus on clean architecture and modular design
+- Trying to clean architecture and modular design
 - Practical application of data structures and memory management
 - Continuous improvement through feedback and refactoring